tc39/proposal-smart-pipelines/readme.md

       clear, then reducing parentheses always would JavaScript code more visually terse and less cluttered.

-      The example above demonstrates how many parentheses would become unnecessary with pipelines.
-The [“data-to-ink” visual ratio][chartjunk] has significantly increased, emphasizing the program’s essential information.
+      The example above demonstrates how numerous verbose parentheses could become unnecessary with pipelines.
+In these cases the [“data-to-ink” visual ratio][] would significantly increase, emphasizing the program’s essential information.
 The developer’s cognitive burden – of ignoring unimportant incidental symbols as they read – has hopefully lightened.

-    * **Terseness by removing unnecessary variable declarations**: Similarly, [TO DO]

-    * **Terseness by removing unnecessary unnecessary unary arguments**:
-      Terseness may be optimized in other ways, in balance with Goals 4 and 5.
+    * **Terseness by removing unnecessary variable declarations**: Similarly, terseness of code may also be increased by removing variables where possible.
+This in turn would increase the data-to-ink visual ratio of the text and the distinguishability of important symbols.
+This style of programming is known as [tacit or point-free programming][tacit programming] (where “point” refers to function arguments).
+Jeremy Gibbons, a computer scientist, expressed its claimed benefits in a 1970 paper as such:

+      > Our calculations got completely bogged down using [function arguments].
+      > In attempting to rephrase [function] definitions […] in particular,
+      > eliminating as many variables as possible and performing point-free (or
+      > ‘pointless‘) calculations at the level of functino compisition instead
+      > of point-wise calculations at the level of application, suddenly the
+      > calculations became almost trivial.
+This is the point of [point-free]
+      > calculations: when you travel light – discarding variables that do not
+      > contribute to the calculation – you can sometimes step lightly across
+      > the surface of the quagmire.

+      This sort of terseness, in which the explicit is made tacit and implicit, must be balanced with Goals 4 and 5.
+Excessive implicitness compromises comprehensibility, at least without low-level tracing of tacit arguments’ invisible paths, rather than the actual, high-level meaning of the code.
+      Yet at the same time, excessive explicitness generates ritual, verbose boilerplate that also interferes with reading comprehension.
+Therefore, Goal 10 must be balanced with Goals 1, 4, and 5.

+      [The Zen of Python][PEP 20] famously baldly states, “Explicit is better than implicit,” but it also states, “Flat is better than nested,” and, “Sparse is better than dense.”

+    * **Optimizing terseness by frequency of use**:
-      In particular, unary function/constructor calls are a frequent type of expression.
-That is why certain [tacit or point-free styles][tacit programming] of functional programming are used: they can dramatically reduce the verbosity of unary function calls.
+      In particular, unary function / constructor calls are a frequent type of expression.
+Enabling tacit function calls and constructors can dramatically reduce the verbosity of unary function calls, though again this must be balanced with Goals 1, 4, and 5.

       It is the hope of this proposal’s authors that its [smart body syntax][] reaches a good balance between this Goal and Goals 4 and 5, in the same manner that [Huffman coding][] optimizes textual symbols’ length for their frequency of use: more commonly used symbols are shorter.

 11. **Human writability**: Writability of code is less important a priority than readability of code.
 Code is usually written a few days, perhaps by a few